 3 bones, 1 marrow bone

-1 leek, 1 big carrot, 1/2 celery root, parsley root (if you cannot buy it you can use the root from the parsley in your garden)
+1 leek, 1 big carrot, 1/2 celery root, parsley root (if you cannot find parsley root, you can use the root from the parsley that grows in your garden)

 1 bay leave, 2 cloves, 2 onions